 Welcome to Berlin!
 You've come to the right place to start a company easily in Germany.
-We're delighted to have you here.
-This guide is intended to help you with your business set-up, offering an insight into the prerequisites, general conditions, and support available in the city.
+We are delighted to have you here.
+This guide is supposed to help you with your business set-up, offering an insight into the prerequisites, general conditions and support available in the city.
 It is also intended to guide you through the essential aspects of the setting-up process, as well as listing key contacts and sources of information.
-It also gives you practical information on financing and how to write a business plan.
+It also gives you hands-on information on financing and on how to write a business plan.

-How do you come up with the idea or who can inspire you to start a business, e.g. talking university, etc.
+How do you come up with the idea or who can inspire you to start a business, e.g. talking to founders, job center, university, etc.

-This is where you can get initial information on how to start a business, e.g. with the help of internet to founders, Jobcenter, research, brochures, initial consultation by IHK Berlin, accelerators, incubators or others.

-These are all kinds of advisors or authorities that you can contact in order to create your business plan, e.g. to decide on the legal form, create your profitability forecast etc.
+This is where you can get first information on how to start a business, e.g. with the help of internet research, brochures, initial consultation by IHK Berlin, accelerators, incubators or others.
+These are all kind of advisors or authorities that you can contact in order to create your business plan, e.g. to decide on the legal form, create your profitability forecast etc.